tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - `types` (respective packages)
 - `version`

+Notably, public APIs for providing custom components (e.g. reactors and mempools) are not planned for 1.0, but may be added in a later 1.x version.
+This is because it's important to get these APIs right, and we don't want to bite off too much for 1.0.
+Users who rely on this can consider forking Tendermint.

 For comparison, the following are the number of Tendermint imports in the Cosmos SDK (excluding tests) - anything not listed above must be removed from the SDK or implemented there:

 ```